Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 Now that you know how to draw the Lewis structure, it’s time to level up the structure from Lewis structure to molecular geometry.

 A solid wedge denotes a covalent bond towards the viewer.
 You can also visualize it as if the atom on the other side of the solid wedge pops out of the paper.
-Whereas a dashed wedge represents a bond that is directed away from the viewer.
-Solid lines, on the other hand, represent a bond that is lying flat on the paper.
+A dashed wedge represents a bond directed away from the viewer.
+Solid lines, on the other hand, represent a bond lying flat on the paper.

 |Molecular geometry of CH4||Ball and Stick model|